Wednesday 9 October 2024, at 7.00 p.m

 2025 Season Speakers List

-Wednesday 15 January 2025 at 7.00 P.M by popular acclaim, a return visit from
+Wednesday 15 January 2025 at 7.00 P.M a return visit from

 Edward Parry and Martin Cherry ‘The building that moved: Cwrt Plas yn Dre, Dolgellau and the enduring myth of Owain Glyn Dŵr’s Parliament House’ Edward and Martin have both spoken to DOWH before but here they combine forces to present new research on the intriguing politics behind the removal of this important medieval house from Dolgellau to Newtown (Powys) in the late nineteenth century.
 They also examine the evidence to help ‘reconstruct’ what the original house really looked like—what is now at Newtown bears only a superficial resemblance of what existed at Dolgellau—and the identity of the builder (was it Baron Owen, murdered by the red bandits of Mawddwy in 1555?)